 The updated, 32-lesson edition contains a few more sources (Lesson 37, p.
 10, 1986).
-However, the authors do not use the Bible in their evidence, as the Bible does not identify the live goat as a type of Satan.
+However, the authors do not use the Scriptures in their evidence, as the Scriptures does not identify the live goat as a type of Satan.
 Instead, the authors quote Arabic tradition that azazel is the name of a demon.
 They quote a book entitled Islam and Its Founder.
 They also quote a couple of Protestant theologians on their respective opinions.

 The real bombshell, though, is this excerpt:

 Let's notice a modern Jewish commentary that makes it clear that the azazel goat represented Satan the devil: "Azazel . . . was probably a demonic being. . . .
 Apocryphal Jewish works, composed in the last few centuries before the MASHIACH Followers era, tell of angels who were lured . . . into rebellion against YAHUAH.
 In these writings, Azazel is one of the two leaders of the rebellion.
-And posttalmudic documents tell a similar story about two rebel angels, Uzza and Azzael—both variations of the name Azazel.
-These mythological stories, which must have been widely known, seem to confirm the essentially demonic character of the old biblical Azazel" (Union of American Hebrew Congregations, The Torah-a Modern Commentary, page 859).
+And post talmudic documents tell a similar story about two rebel angels, Uzza and Azzael—both variations of the name Azazel.
+These stories, which must have been widely known, seem to confirm the essentially demonic character of the old Scriptural Azazel" (Union of American Hebrew Congregations, The Torah-a Modern Commentary, page 859).
 (Emphasis ours; ellipses theirs).

 This last source is a devastating admission.
-Jewish tradition is used as the final and most important proof, yet its foundation is “apocryphal Jewish works, composed in the last few centuries before the MASHIACH Followers era.”
+Yahudiym tradition is used as the final and most important proof, yet its foundation is “apocryphal Jewish works, composed in the last few centuries before the MASHIACH Followers era.”
 The best-known apocryphal Jewish work from that era is the Book of Enoch.

 The Book of Enoch bears the name of one of YAHUAH ‘s faithful servants, yet it was actually written by individuals during the intertestamental period (circa300-100 BC).
 While containing biblical themes and names, it also includes many things that directly contradict the rest of the biblical canon.